 - I had lunch with a number of people from the Societe Jersiaise’s History Section, including the current head of the History Section and a trustee of the Jersey Heritage Trust.
 This was a delightful way to meet, and gave us a great opportunity to discuss points of history, the impressive work of the Societe Jersiaise and where I hoped to take my project.
 Not surprisingly, there was a fair amount of curiosity about why I came all the way from Colorado to find the lost grave of an Englishman who lived 400 years ago.
 I get that a lot! : )

-- With Jean, Sue and John’s company, I toured, extensively photographed and surveyed the Town Church.
+- In the company of Société Jersiaise members Jean, Sue and John, I toured, extensively photographed and surveyed the Town Church.
 I met the current reverend, and was shown a number of artifacts on display in the church.
 It is a warm, active place, and seems to always have at least a few people in the pews or an organist practicing!

 - John met with me again at the church and provided an extensive discussion regarding archaeology work he had been involved in over the years.
 This discussion provided some significant findings!
 A subsequent article will provide the details, but in brief, this discussion provided some key insights into the soil conditions under the church, and a significant basis for hope that Richard Lane’s coffin might still be remarkably intact.
 If this is so, a non-invasive “ground-penetrating” radar (GPR) survey of the church floors would be very likely to help us locate probable candidates for the gravesite of Richard Lane.